FourierFlows/FourierFlows.jl/docs/src/forcing.md

 SDEs rarely can be solved in closed form; most often numerical solution of SDEs is brought to the rescue.
 Itô calculus has the advantage that is very easily implemented numerically.
 On the other hand, Stratonovich calculus coincides with that from normal calculus and this stems from the fact that it vies the white noise process as a series of colored noise processes with the de-correlation time tending to zero.
 This last fact is what made Stratonovich calculus more popular in the physics community.
 A nice discussion on the differences and similarities between the two calculi is done by [van Kampen](https://doi.org/10.1007/BF01007642).

-## A simple SDE: the Ornstein--Uhlenbeck process
+## A simple Stochastic Differential Equation (SDE): the Ornstein--Uhlenbeck process

 One of the simpler SDEs is the Ornstein--Uhlenbeck process.
 A variation of which is:
 \begin{equation}